Big City, Little Homestead

 Bonus in that you could leave the fruit out for other beneficial insects to enjoy.
 Like bees and even butterflies, if you’re lucky.

-Wasps aren’t interested in stinging you, and you can avoid being stung simply by not being a threat to them, or acting threatened by them.
-Most stings happen when we’re not being watchful and we stumble into nest or into a single wasp at the wrong time – like the time I grabbed a weeping willow frond, only at a location where a wasp was feeding or resting.
+Wasps aren’t interested in stinging you, and you can avoid being stung simply by not acting threatened by them, which make you the threat.
+Most stings happen when we’re not aware – we stumble into nest, or into a single wasp at the wrong time, like the time I grabbed a weeping willow frond, only at a location where a wasp was feeding or resting.
 Ow.
 That one hurt.
+That you’re aware of them means you’re able to stay calm and safe from harm.
+If you do get stung, just back out of there and wash and treat the affected area.
+Use an ice pack.
+Don’t retaliate, even if you’re upset.
+It will only elevate the threat level.

-Since accidents happen, prevent them by being observant – not by killing every wasp that could invade 3-dimensional space near you.
+Since accidents happen, prevent them by being observant – not by killing every wasp that could invade air space near you.

 Come fall, they’ll have lived out their natural life cycle and they won’t be bothering anyone.
 Try not being bothered by them now, while they’re still around.